Klosmi/WP-dev/WPDevNotes.md

     define( 'WP_DEBUG', true );
   }
  ```
- *Lets define another error handler for PHP's special type of error called a fatal error.
-Fatal errors will cause the server to produce a blank page.
+ *Lets define another error handler for PHP's special type of error called a __fatal error__* ❗️
+ *Fatal errors will cause the server to produce a blank page.
 WordPress has implemented a feature to produce a __friendlier page__ if we have a fatal error.*
 ```
 define('WP_DISABLE_FATAL_ERROR_HANDLER', true);
 ```